 Establishment Phase: Water regularly until the plants are established.

-Drought Tolerance: Once established Star of Veldt is quite drought-tolerant.
-Water sparingly allowing the soil to dry out between waterings.
+Drought Tolerance: Once established Star of Veldt is quite tolerant of droughts.
+So you can water sparingly and let the soil dry out between those waterings.

 Watering Tips

-- Water in the morning to allow foliage to dry before evening, reducing the risk of disease.
+- Water in the morning and let the foliage dry before the evening.
+This will lower the risk of disease.

 Feeding